proxfield/Proxfield.Parallel/README.md

 # Proxfield.Parallel

-Paralelize tasks across multiple threads assyncronously.
+Parallelize tasks across multiple threads asynchronously.

-*Be aware*: this library takes advantages of systems with multiple threads/cores, if your system only have one core the performance could be detrimental.
+*Be aware*: this library takes advantage of systems with multiple threads/cores, if your system only have one core the performance could be detrimental.

 ```csharp
 await Parallelize.ParallelForEachAsync(myList, async (_) =>